 Who We Are

-The mission of our unit is to protect, promote and improve the physical, mental and financial well-being of the refugee population in San Diego County.
-Through collaboration with refugee-led organizations and agencies, we provide ongoing support by identifying and responding to emerging issues in refugee populations.
+Our mission is to protect, promote, and improve the physical, mental and financial well-being of the refugee population in San Diego County.

-This is done through evidence-based, culturally sensitive health education; partnerships that promote physical, emotional, and financial wellness; and particiatory research to better understand and share with stakeholders the barriers to health and socio-economic wellbeing in the refugee community and how to overcome them.
+We aim to work in collaboration with ECBOs to improve through evidence-based, culturally sensitive health education; partnerships that promote physical, emotional, and financial wellness; and participatory research to better understand and share with stakeholders the barriers to health and socioeconomic well being in the refugee community and how to overcome them.